piusalfred/haversine/README.md

 # Haversine

 Package haversine is a Go library which implements the haversine formula.
 The haversine formula gives great-circle distances between two points on a sphere from their longitudes and latitudes.
 The sphere in this case is the surface of the Earth.

 ![Earth great circle](https://i.imgur.com/iD3X3Ax.png)

 *The dotted yellow line is an arc of a great circle.
 It gives the shortest distance between the two yellow points.
 Image courtesy USGS.*

 # Installation

-> go get github.com/umahmood/haversine
+> go get github.com/piusalfred/haversine

-> cd $GOPATH/src/github.com/umahmood/haversine/

-> go test -v ./...

 # Usage

 The below example shows how to calculate the shortest path between two coordinates on the surface of the Earth.

     package main